SECTION .1500 – RULES GOVERNING THE ADMINISTRATION OF THE CONTINUING LEGAL EDUCATION PROGRAM

 (3) "Approved program" shall mean a specific, individual educational program approved as a continuing legal education program under these rules by the Board of Continuing Legal Education.

 (4) "Board" means the Board of Continuing Legal Education created by these rules.

-(5) "Continuing legal education" or "CLE" is any legal, judicial or other educational activity accredited by the board.
-Generally, CLE will include educational activities designed principally to maintain or advance the professional competence of lawyers and/or to expand an appreciation and understanding of the professional responsibilities of lawyers.
+(5) "Continuing legal education" or "CLE" is any legal, judicial or other educational program accredited by the board.
+Generally, CLE will include educational programs designed principally to maintain or advance the professional competence of lawyers and/or to expand an appreciation and understanding of the professional responsibilities of lawyers.